DouglasVolcato/golang-api-template/README.md

 ### Repositories
 All repositories have the default crud methods implemented.
 You can find the repositories in the `src/infra/repositories` directory.
 They extend the `src/infra/database/repository.go` repository and add some configuration to define the table, id field and fields to be used in the repository.

+### Entities
+All entities can be found in the `src/domain/abstract/entities` directory.
+They are used to represent the data, generally used to add usecases output types.

 ### Validator
 It is used to build the data validators for the usecases.
 The default validator builder can be found at `src/validation/validator_builder.go`.